 It is very important to remember that, in general, rent may not be increased during a fixed-term tenancy.
 Landlords can only increase rent by giving correct notice and if the tenancy agreement allows for this.
 So, make sure you include a clause allowing rent increases in the tenancy agreement.

-As soon as the terms of the lease have been agreed upon, they must be recorded, in full.
-The document then needs to be signed by both parties and kept security by both tenants and landlords in case anyone needs to ever refer to it.
+As soon as the terms of the lease have been agreed upon, they must be recorded in writing, in full.
+The document then needs to be signed by both parties and kept securely by both tenants and landlords in case anyone needs to ever refer to it.

-With so many important points to consider landlords can greatly benefits from using myRent management platform to manage their tenancies.
+With so many important points to consider landlords can greatly benefit from using myRent management platform to manage their tenancies.

 With so much to remember we help you store all of the documents and tenant communication in one centralised place, remind you of all key events and dates and even look after rent payments.